 The IME doctor will likely request that you undergo several tests to see how much pain you are in.
 The results of these tests will be provided to the insurance company.

 You may wonder what happens after a workers’ comp IME.
 After an IME is requested by your employer or insurance company, a report will be provided by the doctor.
-It’s important to look out for IME doctor tricks.
+It is important to look out for IME doctor tricks.
 The fact is, these doctors often receive financial incentives to provide these evaluations, which means they are only going to report something if it benefits the insurance company.

+Because of this, it is important to have a workers’ compensation attorney protecting your rights.
 In many cases, the IME physician will state that the injured employee has fully recovered, even if they still require treatment or surgery.
 Also, IME physicians may claim that a worker can return to heavy-duty work, even if the treating physician has recommended that this not happen yet.

 Protecting Your Rights Before, During, and After an IME Exam in Georgia